ETF2L/rules/docs/newcomer-guide.md

 In ETF2L, admins will issue bans for racism, homophobia, harassment, cheating and so on even outside of official games.
 Specific rules can be found under the ETF2L rules page.

-### 3.4 Behaviour towards community members and contributors
+### 3.4 Behaviour towards community members

-Be aware that community members and contributors are doing their respective work voluntarily are not payed workers and do their work in their free time.
+Be aware that community members are doing their respective work voluntarily, unpayed and in their free time.

 ### 3.5 Useful Links